yesDhruv/yesDhruv/README.md

 <!-- Intro -->
 ### Hi there 👋
-I am a Pre-Final Year Student in Information Technology from **MSIT, New Delhi**.
+I am a Final Year Student in Information Technology from **MSIT, New Delhi**.

 <!-- End of Intro -->
 <!-- <br><br> -->